arangodb/docs/3.7/data-modeling-documents-document-methods.md

     is returned in the output under the attribute *old*.
 Only available in combination with the *overwrite* option
   - *overwrite*: If set to *true*, the insert becomes a replace-insert.
-    If a document with the same *_key* already exists the new document is not rejected with unique constraint violated but will replace the old document.
+    If a document with the same *_key* exists already the new document is not rejected with unique constraint violated but will replace the old document.
   - *overwriteMode*: this optional flag can have one of the following values:
-    - *ignore*: if a document with the specified *_key* value already exists, nothing will be done, and no write operation will be carried out.
+    - *ignore*: if a document with the specified *_key* value exists already, nothing will be done and no write operation will be carried out.
 The insert operation will return success in this case.
-This mode does not support returning the old or new document versions using the *returnOld* and `returnNew` attributes.
+This mode does not support returning the old or new document versions using the *returnOld* and *returnNew* attributes.
-    - *replace*: if a document with the specified *_key* value already exists, it will be overwritten with the specified document value.
+    - *replace*: if a document with the specified *_key* value exists already, it will be overwritten with the specified document value.
 This mode will also be used when no overwrite mode is specified but the *overwrite* flag is set to *true*.
-    - *update*: if a document with the specified *_key* value already exists, it will be patched (partially updated) with the specified document value.
+    - *update*: if a document with the specified *_key* value exists already, it will be patched (partially updated) with the specified document value.
-    - *conflict*: if a document with the specified *_key* value already exists, return a unique constraint violation error so that the insert operation fails.
-This is also the default behavior in case the overwrite mode is not set.
+    - *conflict*: if a document with the specified *_key* value exists already, return a unique constraint violation error so that the insert operation fails.
+This is also the default behavior in case the overwrite mode is not set, and the *overwrite* flag is *false* or not set either.

     The *update* overwrite mode can be further controlled via the *keepNull* and *mergeObjects* parameters.